-Most of the data presented in this table is from testing done between January 1 - December 31, 2020.
+Most of the data presented in this table is from testing done between January 1 - December 31, 2022.
 We monitor for some contaminants less than once per year, because the concentrations for those contaminants are not expected to vary significantly from year to year.
 As a result, some of our data, though representative, is more than a year old.
 For those contaminants, the date of the last sample is shown in the table.

-- Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
+- † There is no ORS Guideline for this compound. - Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
 We found coliforms indicating the need to look for potential problems in water treatment or distribution.
 When this occurs, we are required to conduct assessment(s) to identify problems and to correct any problems that were found during these assessments.

 Compliance with the Fecal Coliform/E.coli MCL is determined upon additional repeat testing. - Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning disabilities.
-Adults who drink this water over many years could develop kidney problems or high blood pressure. - Some people who drink water containing sodium at high concentrations for many years could experience an increase in blood pressure.
+Adults who drink this water over many years could develop kidney problems or high blood pressure. - Some people who drink water containing sodium at high concentrations for many years could experience an increase in blood pressure. - Use of water containing iron at concentrations above the secondary MCL may result in aesthetic issues including the staining of laundry and plumbing fixtures and water with an unpleasant metallic taste and rusty odor. - Some people who drink water containing these PFAS in excess of the MCL may experience certain adverse effects.
+These could include effects on the liver, blood, immune system, thyroid, and fetal development.
+These PFAS may also elevate the risk of certain cancers.